The BCG Matrix (aka Boston Matrix) is a popular tool which can help a business analyze its portfolio.

 The BCG Matrix works on the principle that every company should have a portfolio containing both high-growth products requiring cash investment and low-growth products that throw off excess cash.
 Having both types of products will ensure long-term business success.

-The BCG Matrix is a simple grid with Market Growth on one axis, and Market Share on the other.
+The BCG Matrix is a simple grid with Market Growth Rate on one axis, and Relative Market Share on the other.

 Each product in a business will be assessed against both of these criteria and then placed into the matrix.
 This will result in each product of the portfolio falling into one of four categories: